canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q4/QuestionText.md

 ## TestTransfusion Class

-Your `TestNewspaper` class must have the following items:
+Your `TestTransfusion` class must have the following items:

 - Main Method:
     - A `main` method which initializes three **Snail** objects called Sarah, Jones, and Cindy who respectively have